pomco/navitree/README.md

  *  @  render("tree") , render the tree menu in html element whose id is 'tree' */
 ```
-about 'demoData' e.g. see also some [demo](https://github.com/pomco/navitree/tree/master/demo/).
+about 'demoData' e.g. see also some [demo](https://pomco.github.io/navitree/demo/global/index.html).

-## in NodeJs environment
+## in node
 ### install
 To include navitree in Node, first install with npm.
 ```